holostarview/HoloSkyView/README.md

 Uses HoloTooklkit (AKA Mixed reality toolkit) HoloToolkit 2017.4.3.0

 Basic settings:
-Scipting Backed: IL2CPP (No reason .NET would not work if needed) Api Comp./Scripting Runtime version: .Net 4.6
+Scipting Backed: ~~IL2CPP (No reason .NET would not work if needed) Api Comp./Scripting Runtime version: .Net 4.6~~ Currently the project  does not build.
+Strong possibility this is due to Mono.Slite.
+(Same problem as with previous library need to find plugins that are compatible with UWP/HoloLens).

 Uses the Mono.Data.SqLite for DB access